Damon Severson Bio

 Damon Severson Career

-On June 9, 2023, after agreeing to an eight-year contract extension with the Devils, Severson was traded to the Columbus Blue Jackets in a sign-and-trade deal in exchange for a third-round pick in the 2023 NHL Entry Draft.
-The move marked the end of a decade-long tenure in New Jersey and the start of a new chapter in Ohio.
+On June 9, 2023, after signing an eight-year contract extension with New Jersey, Severson was traded to the Columbus Blue Jackets in a sign-and-trade deal in exchange for a third-round pick in the 2023 NHL Entry Draft.
+The transaction marked the end of his decade-long tenure with the Devils organization and the beginning of a new chapter with the Blue Jackets.
+Upon joining Columbus, Severson brought his veteran experience and steady defensive presence to a young Blue Jackets blueline looking for leadership.

 Driving Style and Strengths